Ice removal stopped due to cost before Olivier Bruneau's death, foreman testifies | CBC News

 Proulx testified the nine-storey-deep construction pit was probably the second-deepest excavation of its kind in Canada, adding it was almost as deep as it was wide.

-He first noticed ice forming on the walls — especially in the southeast corner — in January 2016 with icicles similar to ones you would find on residential gutters, before they grew and spread "like a vine."
+He first noticed ice forming on the walls — especially in the southeast corner — in January 2016.
+The icicles were similar to ones you would find on residential gutters, before they grew and spread "like a vine."

+Various methods of clearing the ice were tried before the hot water option was found and appeared to be working well, according to Proulx.

 Taggart's team actually did end up leaving for four or five days, Proulx told the inquest.
 They came back after Claridge arranged for an employee to manually chip away the ice near the stairs.